 Make a referral to children's social care and/or the police immediately if you believe a child is suffering or likely to suffer from harm, or is in immediate danger.
-Anyone can make a referral but you should speak to the DSL in the first instance, unless the circumstances mean the DSL or a deputy are not available.
-Tell the DSL (see section 5.2) as soon as possible if you make a referral directly.
+Anyone can make a referral.

+Tell the DSL (see section 8.2) as soon as possible if you make a referral directly.